“Why do people respect the package rather than the man?”

-The day hadn’t been going great even before she walked in.
+My day hadn’t been great even before she walked in.

-On the plus side, my funeral suit still fit and I looked damn good in it.
+On the plus side, the suit I’d worn to my parents’ funerals fit and I still looked damn good in it.

-I didn’t know it was her at first.
+Of course, I didn’t know the newcomer was her at first.
 The door opened and closed, same sound as normal no matter who was coming or going.
-Since it was a Sunday mid-morning, still early yet for any of the dancers or bouncers and way too early for any customers, I thought maybe the newcomer might be Jethro Winston.
-He didn’t stay for the shows, but we were business partners of a sorts and when he was in town he sometimes stopped by mid-morning to shoot the shit.
+It was a Sunday mid-morning, still early yet for any of the dancers or bouncers and way too early for any customers.

-But the moment she turned the corner and came into view, I grit my teeth.
-Okay.
+But the moment she turned the corner and came into view, I gritted my teeth.
 Here we go.
-What does she want?
-She better not be selling bibles.
+What could she want?
+She better not be selling Bibles.

 “Charlotte.”
-Standing behind the bar, I crossed my arms, making sure I sounded unfriendly.
-She’d caught me restocking paper products and the three bottles of Diamond Whiskey that had survived.
-I was only half finished with my current task, but nowhere near half finished with my gargantuan task list for the day, and I did not have time for pious Charlotte Mitchell.
+Standing behind the bar, I crossed my arms and sounded unfriendly.
+She’d caught me restocking paper products and the three surviving bottles of Diamond Whiskey.
+I was only half finished with my current task, but nowhere near half finished with my task list for the day.
+I did not have time for pious Charlotte Mitchell.

-In general, I had time for two types of folks: people I paid, and people who paid me.
-The only exceptions were Beau Winston and any woman I’d set my mind on seducing, but even then I made sure the scales stayed balanced.
+As a rule, I had time for two types of folks: people I paid, and people who paid me.
+A small number of exceptions to this rule existed: a few friends from college and in town, like Beau Winston or Patty Lee, and any woman I’d set my mind on seducing, but even then, I made sure the scales remained balanced—give and take, tit for tat, even-steven.
 Point is, Charlotte was obviously not the former exception, and there was no way she’d ever be interested in becoming the latter.

 I wanted to snark, “Lost?
 I believe the wallpaper and sanctimony store is closer to downtown.”

-Instead, in a rare demonstration of self-restraint, I ground out, “What do you want?”
+Instead, I ground out, “What do you want?”

 I had no availability for charity cases, especially not this one.
-That’s what Charlotte was, Green Valley’s most infamously pitied citizen.
-A gorgeous—yet sadly, virtuous—teacher at the local elementary school; a bake-sale making, soccer mom SUV driving, PTA volunteering, hoity-toity, do-gooder single mother of four disease vectors (children) whose dumbass husband had predictably run out on her a few years back with a nineteen-year-old exotic dancer.
+That’s what Charlotte was: Green Valley’s most infamously pitied citizen.
+A gorgeous—yet sadly, virtuous—teacher at the local elementary school and a bake sale-making, soccer mom SUV-driving, PTA-volunteering, hoity-toity, do-gooder single mother of four disease vectors (children) whose ass of a husband (now ex-husband, fella by the name of Kevin Buckley) had predictably run out on her a few years back with a nineteen-year-old exotic dancer.

 One of mine, actually.
 I fought a grimace.

 Carli Duvall—aka Bendy Bambi—had been a customer favorite, a talented dancer, a shrewd businessperson, and an asset to the club.
-Her regulars had complained for months after she disappeared, many taking their patronage to the G-Spot for a time and ultimately cutting into my bottom line.
+Her regulars had complained for months after she disappeared, many taking their patronage to The G-Spot for a time and ultimately cutting into my bottom line.
 Less customers meant losing even more dancers.
-I’d almost lost the club.
+I’d almost lost the club and sheer stubbornness was the only reason I still operated it now.
 It had taken me over a year to recover from the mass exodus in the aftermath of her departure.

 Don’t get me wrong.
-Just like everyone else, I’d initially felt sorry for Charlotte, I think anyone would.
-That said, and all things considered, she and her kids were probably better off without him.
-Given who he was and what his family was like, no one should’ve been surprised by Kevin’s betrayal, but I did feel for the woman he’d duped and misused.
+Like everyone else, I’d initially felt sorry for Charlotte; I think anyone would.
+All things considered, she and her kids were probably better off without him.
+Given who he was and what his family was like, no one should’ve been surprised by her ex-husband’s betrayal, but I did feel for the woman he’d duped and misused.

-But then, while I’d been struggling to keep the Pony afloat, people had blamed the club, and me by extension, for the dummy’s infidelity.
-When the news broke, Patty Lee—who’d finally agreed to give me a chance—had called things off just before our third date.
+But then, while I’d been struggling to keep The Pink Pony afloat, people had blamed the club, and me by extension, for the dummy’s infidelity.
+When the news broke, Patty Lee—who’d finally agreed to give me a chance—had called things off right before our third date.
 Sure, things hadn’t been perfect, and our lack of chemistry left much to be desired.
 Still, after years of hoping, being dumped because Kevin Buckley left his wife had been incredibly frustrating.

-While Charlotte continued her moseying, her head unhurriedly turned this way and that, I eyeballed her, catching glimpses of her perfect profile and simmering in my unease.
+While Charlotte continued her moseying, her head unhurriedly turning this way and that, I eyeballed her, catching glimpses of her perfect profile while simmering in my unease.

 “I’ve never been in here,” she said, her voice faraway, distracted.
 “It’s nicer than I thought it would be.”

 Making it to the bar, she stopped in front of a stool.
-Her pale green eyes cool, surveying me like I was an afterthought.
+Her pale green eyes were cool, surveying me like an afterthought.
 “May I order a drink yet?”

 I studied her.
 Charlotte looked different than how she typically presented herself around town.
-Gone were the pretty but shapeless, floral print, button up shirts and long, flowing skirts.
+She still had on that dainty gold cross around her neck, but gone were the pretty yet shapeless floral-print, button-up shirts and long, flowing skirts.
 Today, she’d put on dark makeup, taken time to fix her long hair into sleek waves, and the black tank top she wore highlighted her shoulders, arms, neck, and torso, making her generous tits look fantastic.
 Pushup bra, a good one.

 “No,” I said, flat and final.